Fomode3D/Documentation/node.md

 ## How to read command result
 1. Move to the node directory: `cd ~/node` </br>
 1. Open `./fifo/results.fifo` for reading.
-It is a linux-pipe (fifo-file), so it would not open, until the node is not launched as well (pipe opens in read mode only if there is another process that has opened it for the writing). <br/>
+It is a linux-pipe (fifo-file), so it will not open until the node is not launched as well (pipe opens in read mode only if there is another process that has opened it for writing). <br/>
 `cat ./fifo/results.fifo` </br>
-In this case, `cat` would hang, until node would be launched and some command-results would be written.
+In this case, `cat` will hang until node is launched and some command-results are written.

-This approach might be combined with commands transferring in common shell in the next way:
+This approach might be combined with command transferring in the common shell in the following way:
 ```
 > cat fifo/results.fifo & # read results in background